ThisIsKhalid/home-rent-server/README.md

 A step by step series of examples that tell you how to get a development environment running:

 1. Clone the repository
-2. Install the dependencies using `npm install`
+2. Install the dependencies using `yarn install`
-3. Run the development server using `npm run dev`
+3. Run the development server using `yarn dev`

 ## Running the tests